adi1998/BiomeRandomizer/README.md

 - Similar to Great Chaos Above/Below but with random biomes.

 ### Greater Chaos Everywhere
-- Similar to Great Chaos Everywhere but with 32 Fear of random vows.
+- Similar to Great Chaos Everywhere but with 32 Fear of random vows 😈.

 Note:
 - Similar to Dream Dives, this will only show up if you have already gotten the True Ending(credits) in Hades 2.